Gamify-IT/docs/dev-manuals/test-plans/minigames/crosswordpuzzle-frontend/plans/u-crosswordpuzzle-3-finish-game.md

 ## Typical procedure

-1. Open the crossword-puzzle
+1. Open the crossword-puzzle with the given configuration
 2. Press the `start` button
 3. Input the correct answers in the crosswordpuzzle
 4. Press the `Evaluate` button
-5. A modal is shown that says `Congratulations!` `Everything right!`
+5. A success message is shown

 ## Alternative procedures

 3.1 Input wrong answers in the crosswordpuzzle \
     3.1.1 Press the `Evaluate` button \
-    3.1.2 A modal is shown that says `Not the correct answers` `Maybe the next time`
+    3.1.2 A failure message is shown

 ## Criticality